bcgov/DriveBC.ca/src/backend/README.md

 ![pycharm_setup_1](./readme-images/pycharm-setup-1.jpg)

 ### <a name="pycharm-venv"></a>Virtual environment
-Set up [virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#env-requirements).
+Set up a [virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#env-requirements).
 Specifying the 'Dependencies' file should install all required packages in the newly created venv.
 Otherwise, once the venv is created, run `pip install -r ./src/backend/requirements/development.txt
 ` in the Terminal tab on the bottom-left.
 ![pycharm_setup_2](./readme-images/pycharm-setup-2.jpg)